Updated March 20th, 2019

 What to Look for in a Second Property

-With this in mind, it’s probably best to stick within your means and not by your extravagant home quite yet.
-Once you have an established rental portfolio you’ll be able to leverage your investments to purchase the house of your dreams.
+With this in mind, it’s probably best to stay well within your means and not purchase an extravagant home quite yet.
+Once you have an established rental portfolio, you’ll be able to leverage your investments to purchase the house of your dreams.
 For now, look for a home that you can either a) fix up and rent out, b) rent out immediately, or c) that you can afford with minimal financing.

 Turning Your Home Into a Rental Property

 Becoming a landlord takes a bit of work to get the hang of.
 Here are a few tips to get you off in the right direction.

 Getting the right tenants is crucial to having a good investing experience.
 Bad things will most likely happen (so budget for it!), but you can definitely do your part to make sure it doesn’t happen often.

 When looking for tenants, make sure you run background and credit checks and look at their rental history.
 You should also ask for and get in touch with their past landlords and references.
 It may also be a good idea to get a copy of the last three months worth of bank statements to verify their cash flow.